 The base population served by Root River Park is the region of southeastern Minnesota, western Wisconsin, and Northern Iowa.
-The 2014 census of Olmsted County indicates 150,000 citizens reside in Olmsted County.
+As of 2019, Olmsted County reported 158,000 citizens.
 The park is just south of I-94 and U.S. Hwy 52.
 The projected population growth for Olmsted County indicates that from 2010 to 2040, the County will add over 70,000 residents, which will take it from its 2010 population of 144,248 to 215,870 people in 2040 (U.S. Decennial Census and Rochester-Olmsted Planning Department is the source of the information).

-In 2015, a traffic counter regimen was established to gather user data.
+In 2015, 2016, and 2020, traffic counters were placed at the parking lot entrance to begin establishing initial counts and trends for visitors to the park.
 While data collection is in its early stages, it's important to note that the long-established state land adjoining the park has long been utilized by outdoor enthusiasts.
 With the addition of the parkland on the opposite side of the River, users comment that they often utilize both parcels in different fashions during their outings to the area.
 The engaging appeal of the park's natural history and the changing of seasons leads to frequent return visits to the park by many of our park visitors.